Johnson Controls International (NYSE:JCI) Issues FY22 Earnings Guidance

 Johnson Controls International Price Performance

-Johnson Controls International (NYSE:JCI – Get Rating) last announced its quarterly earnings results on Thursday, August 4th.
-The company reported $0.85 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.85.
-The company had revenue of $6.61 billion for the quarter, compared to analyst estimates of $6.76 billion.
-Johnson Controls International had a net margin of 4.17% and a return on equity of 11.35%.
-The firm’s revenue was up 4.3% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.83 EPS.
-As a group, sell-side analysts forecast that Johnson Controls International will post 3 earnings per share for the current year.
+Johnson Controls International (NYSE:JCI – Get Rating) last released its quarterly earnings data on Thursday, August 4th.
+The company reported $0.85 earnings per share for the quarter, hitting the consensus estimate of $0.85.
+The business had revenue of $6.61 billion during the quarter, compared to analyst estimates of $6.76 billion.
+Johnson Controls International had a return on equity of 11.35% and a net margin of 4.17%.
+The company’s revenue was up 4.3% compared to the same quarter last year.
+During the same period last year, the company posted $0.83 EPS.
+As a group, sell-side analysts predict that Johnson Controls International will post 3 earnings per share for the current year.

 Johnson Controls International Dividend Announcement

-A number of research firms have recently commented on JCI.
-Credit Suisse Group reduced their price objective on shares of Johnson Controls International from $80.00 to $73.00 in a research note on Thursday, May 5th.
-Bank of America initiated coverage on shares of Johnson Controls International in a research report on Monday, May 2nd.
-They set a buy rating and a $85.00 target price on the stock.
-Wells Fargo & Company lowered their price objective on shares of Johnson Controls International from $60.00 to $56.00 in a report on Tuesday, July 12th.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Johnson Controls International from $70.00 to $61.00 in a report on Wednesday, July 13th.
-Finally, Cowen decreased their price objective on shares of Johnson Controls International from $86.00 to $70.00 in a research note on Thursday, May 5th.
-Three analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Moderate Buy and a consensus target price of $67.64.
+Several brokerages have recently commented on JCI.
+Cowen decreased their target price on Johnson Controls International from $86.00 to $70.00 in a research report on Thursday, May 5th.
+Jefferies Financial Group decreased their target price on Johnson Controls International from $70.00 to $65.00 in a research report on Friday, July 15th.
+Barclays decreased their target price on Johnson Controls International from $65.00 to $60.00 and set an overweight rating for the company in a research report on Friday, July 8th.
+Wells Fargo & Company decreased their target price on Johnson Controls International from $60.00 to $56.00 in a research report on Tuesday, July 12th.
+Finally, William Blair reaffirmed a market perform rating on shares of Johnson Controls International in a research report on Thursday, May 5th.
+Three investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of Moderate Buy and a consensus target price of $67.64.

-Several large investors have recently modified their holdings of the stock.
-Raymond James Trust N.A. grew its stake in Johnson Controls International by 3.1% in the 1st quarter.
-Raymond James Trust N.A. now owns 13,142 shares of the company’s stock valued at $862,000 after buying an additional 401 shares in the last quarter.
-Atria Wealth Solutions Inc. purchased a new position in Johnson Controls International in the 1st quarter valued at approximately $816,000.
-Synovus Financial Corp grew its stake in Johnson Controls International by 3.6% in the 1st quarter.
-Synovus Financial Corp now owns 12,080 shares of the company’s stock valued at $786,000 after buying an additional 425 shares in the last quarter.
-Walleye Capital LLC purchased a new position in Johnson Controls International in the 1st quarter valued at approximately $773,000.
-Finally, Advisors Asset Management Inc. grew its stake in Johnson Controls International by 42.2% in the 1st quarter.
-Advisors Asset Management Inc. now owns 10,456 shares of the company’s stock valued at $686,000 after buying an additional 3,102 shares in the last quarter.
-Hedge funds and other institutional investors own 88.54% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Salem Investment Counselors Inc. lifted its position in shares of Johnson Controls International by 152.4% in the first quarter.
+Salem Investment Counselors Inc. now owns 588 shares of the company’s stock worth $39,000 after buying an additional 355 shares during the last quarter.
+High Net Worth Advisory Group LLC bought a new position in shares of Johnson Controls International in the first quarter worth about $46,000.
+Penserra Capital Management LLC increased its stake in shares of Johnson Controls International by 6.0% in the first quarter.
+Penserra Capital Management LLC now owns 3,381 shares of the company’s stock worth $221,000 after purchasing an additional 192 shares during the period.
+Bridgefront Capital LLC bought a new position in shares of Johnson Controls International in the first quarter worth about $232,000.
+Finally, Fund Management at Engine No. 1 LLC bought a new position in shares of Johnson Controls International in the first quarter worth about $390,000.
+Institutional investors and hedge funds own 88.54% of the company’s stock.

 Johnson Controls International plc, together with its subsidiaries, engages in engineering, manufacturing, commissioning, and retrofitting building products and systems in the United States, Europe, the Asia Pacific, and internationally.
 It operates in four segments: Building Solutions North America, Building Solutions EMEA/LA, Building Solutions Asia Pacific, and Global Products.